 Title Defects.
 If the Title Commitment reveals a defect in title which is not one of the Permitted Title Exceptions, or if prior to the Closing a new defect in title is disclosed by an updated endorsement to the Title Commitment, which defect is not one of the Permitted Title Exceptions, prior to Closing Date, Buyer may either waive such defect or give written notice to Seller and Closing Agent no later than five (5) days from the date of discovery of such defect in title, whereupon Seller may, at its option, attempt to cure such defect prior to Closing or decline to cure such defect.
-If Seller is unable or unwilling to cure, on or before the Closing Date, any defect as to which Buyer has notified Seller as herein provided and if Buyer does not waive such defect on or prior to the Closing Date by written notice to the Seller, the Contract shall be terminated without liability to either party and the Down Payment/Deposit shall be returned to the Buyer.
+If Seller is unable or unwilling to cure, on or before the Closing Date, any defect as to which Buyer has notified Seller as herein provided and if Buyer does not waive such defect on or prior to the Closing Date by written notice to Seller, this Contract shall be terminated without liability to either party and the Down Payment/Deposit shall be returned to the Buyer.
 Seller shall have the right, at its sole election, to extend the Closing Date by not more than Sixty (60) Days to attempt to cure any such defect in title.

 Title Defects.
 If the Title Commitment, the UCC Searches or any Survey (or any revision or update of any of them) discloses exceptions to title other than Permitted Exceptions or any other title or survey matter which does not conform to the requirements of this Agreement, Acquiror shall so notify Contributor and Contributor shall have fifteen (15) days after the date of Contributor's receipt of such notice to have each such unpermitted exception to title removed or to correct each such other matter, in each case to the reasonable satisfaction of Acquiror.
 If within the time specified Contributor fails to have each such unpermitted exception removed or to correct each such other matter as aforesaid, Acquiror may, at its option, which option must be selected by Acquiror within ten (10) days after the expiration of Contributor's fifteen (15) day cure period described above, either (i) terminate this Agreement upon written notice to Contributor and immediately receive from Escrowee the Xxxxxxx Money, in which event this Agreement, without further action of the partes, shall become null and void and neither party shall have any further rights or obligations under this Agreement, except with respect to the indemnities contained in Sections 12 and 15B (the "Surviving Indemnities") or (ii) elect to accept title to the Properties as it then is with the right to deduct from the Purchase Price a sum equal to the amount required to discharge liens or encumbrances of a definite or ascertainable amount.
 If Acquiror fails to make either such election, and elects not to pursue its other rights and remedies as aforesaid, Acquiror shall be deemed to have elected option (i) above.